lampysprites/shurushki/Readme.md

 Makes Timeline a bit easier to navigate by finding and highlighting frames of certain duration.
 Also allows to highlight cels manually, even though Aseprite now added its own tools for doing so.

+## Link Active Cel / Link To All Frames (`Timeline > Cel > Right Click`)

+Make the current cel linked to either the selection, or the whole timeline.
+Unlike the default commands, all new cels store the same frame as the current cel, not the first one.
+Makes working with multiple layers for the background in an animation a bit faster.

 ## Pattern Select (`Select > Frame Pattern`)

 Select frames in a checkered order.
 Primary use is for dropping the frames from gifs to reduce the size (in that case, don't forget to adjust the framerate afterwards!).